GPS Visualizer

 Applies to: all formats

-This allows you to have your waypoints resized based on a parameter such as altitude, signal-to-noise ratio, or something else.
-Note that if you set the minimum size to zero, your points will be compared on a scale that starts at zero, not at your minimum point (and the sizes of the circles will be assigned based on the square root of your data).
-If you want your smallest data point to be miniscule, set the minimum to 1 or 0.5, not 0.
+This allows you to have your waypoints resized based on a parameter of your choice.
+Note that if you set the minimum size to zero, your points will be compared on a scale that starts at zero, not at your minimum point -- and the sizes of the circles will be assigned based on the square root of your data.
+So if your smallest data point has a non-zero value but you want it to be miniscule, set the minimum to 1 or 0.5, not 0.

-Example: If your quantifiable data ranges from 10 to 20, and you set the min & max radius to 0 & 12, the "20" point will have a radius of 12, but the "10" will not be zero; it will have a radius of about 8.5 (it's not simply half of the maximum because they're proportional by area; 8.5 is the square root of half of the square of 12).
-On the other hand, if your data ranges from 10 to 20 and you set the min & max to 1 & 12, the "10" point will indeed get the minimum value of 1.
+Example: If your quantifiable data ranges from 10 to 20, and you set the min & max radius to 0 px & 12 px, the "20" point will have a radius of 12 px, but the "10" will not be 0 px; it will have a radius of about 8.5 px (it's not simply half of the maximum because they're proportional by area; 8.5 is the square root of half of the square of 12).
+On the other hand, if your data ranges from 10 to 20 and you set the min & max radius to 1 px & 12 px, the "10" point will indeed get the minimum radius of 1 px.

 [top]